rushimok73/AWS-SAA-C03-Notes/README.md

     - cross-site scripting
     - geo blocks
     - rate awareness
+  - You can allow country access (geolocation-based address) using ACLs
   - WEBACL integrated with Load Balancers, API gateways, and CloudFront.
     - Rules are added to WEBACL and evaluated when traffic arrives.